 I saw a reflection that showed:

-- Stretch marks that ran across my hips, thighs, and abdomen
+- Stretch marks ran across my hips, thighs, and abdomen

-- Breasts that were full of veins looking like they’d explode any minute
+- Breasts that were full of veins and looked like they’d explode any minute

 - A big mesh diaper that held “all of me” still together

-Now, I finally knew what it was like to officially enter postpartum.
+Now, I finally knew what it was like to enter postpartum officially.
 The feeling of “who is that, is that really me?!” sank in.